Skip to main content

 Why is my Sub-Zero freezer fine but the refrigerator side warm?

 On a dual-compressor model the two zones are independent, so a warm fridge with a cold freezer points at the fresh-food side specifically: its evaporator fan, its defrost heater frosting over the coil, or its own sealed circuit.
 On a single-compressor model it is usually a defrost or airflow problem starving the fresh-food evaporator.
-The fix depends on which architecture you have, which we confirm by model number.
+Which it is depends on the architecture, and the fix follows from that diagnosis.
+Call us with your model number and we can narrow it down before we even arrive.

 How fast can you get to a Sub-Zero not-cooling call?

-Tri-Valley calls are often same-day or next-day.
+We work to get Tri-Valley calls on the schedule fast, often same or next day when we can.
 Mid-Peninsula estate calls (Atherton, Hillsborough, Los Altos Hills) run on routed days, usually two to three days a week.
-Give us the model number when you book and we carry the likely fan motors and gaskets on the truck so we can finish in one visit when the part is a stock item.
+Give us the model number when you book and we carry the likely fan motors and gaskets on the truck to finish in one visit when the part is a stock item.

 Got a real problem?